 The first thing on most people’s minds when shopping for a new VPN is how many servers the company offers.
 More nodes means more connection options, faster download speeds, greater location variety, and an all-around better experience.
 Bigger numbers are usually better, provided the VPN company is able to adequately maintain the network.

 NordVPN has a long-standing reputation for being a powerhouse of network connection options.
 The list of supported servers grows almost every day.
-At the time of writing NordVPN operates over 5,000 servers in 62 different countries, making it one of the largest networks in the industry.
+At the time of writing NordVPN operates over 5,500 servers in 59 countries, making it one of the largest networks in the industry.
 This massive number of nodes covers every continent except Antarctica, and it means you’ll never have any problems finding a connection to suit your needs.
 NordVPN leverages these massive numbers to provide unique features for its users.
 This includes protection against DDoS attacks, double encryption, dedicated IP addresses, and onion over VPN routing, all of which are usable by connecting to dedicated nodes around the world.

 Measuring VPN speed is a fairly straightforward process.
 By running a series of speed tests while connected to different servers, then comparing those results to unencrypted ISP traffic on the same day, users can get a good feel for how fast the VPN operates on a daily basis.
 The numbers will likely vary from person to person, day to day, but it’s hard to argue with high mbps results in a direct VPN comparison.